cunningham-lab/cb_and_cc/README.md

 ## The continuous Bernoulli: fixing a pervasive error in variational autoencoders

+The continuous Bernoulli is now part of [Tensorflow probability](https://github.com/tensorflow/probability) (as of writting this, only in the bleeding edge version).
 Different likelihoods are in separate notebooks for didactic purposes, cb/cb_vae_mnist.ipynb implements the continuous Bernoulli VAE on MNIST.
 If you are only interested in the log normalizing constant of the continuous Bernoulli, see the code snippet below:
 ```
 def cont_bern_log_norm(lam, l_lim=0.49, u_lim=0.51):
     # computes the log normalizing constant of a continuous Bernoulli distribution in a numerically stable way.